 Kevin Slowey Contract Information:

-Signed a minor league contract with the Marlins in January of 2013.
+Agreed to a minor league contract with the Marlins in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Kevin Slowey – simply subscribe now.